 With a g-tube, *Talitha will no longer have to contend with an NG tube going through her nose and down her throat.
 This measure will greatly contribute to her comfort, and reduce irritability associated with having tape on her face (to keep the line in place) that is necessary with this temporary method of providing sustenance.

-You can donate toward the cost of *Talitha’s g-tube placement surgery here.
+You can donate toward the cost of *Talitha’s g-tube placement surgery here .
+NEED COVERED!

 If you have any doubts as to whether she is worthy of this, I can most certainly say to you that she is, without a doubt, 100% able to benefit from this placement surgery.
 This little one is fighting so hard every day.
 She is starting to move, to cry, to come alive.
 To thrive.
 To gain weight and wean off constant oxygen.
 To interact.
 To love and be loved.
 She deserves this comfort just as much as every other child.

 To follow Brittany and hear more of *Talitha’s story, and to follow the journeys of all the kids who live at Anchor Home Gold, you can subscribe to Brittany’s mail list here.
-When you do, you will receive notifications when a new blog is posted.
 Most of her blogs are password-protected for the childrens’ safety, but some of the blogs are public to boost their visibility.
-To follow along, contact Brittany to request the password!
+Contact Brittany to request the password!

 An important part of SCH’s work is YOU!
 SCH relies on donations to keep running.
 Donation opportunities include child sponsors at any cost per month, from as low as $25/month.
 Sponsorship usually costs between $300 and $500 per child, depending on complexity of needs and which city they live in (Ongole or Hyderabad).